JessDataNLP/beginner_projects/README.md

 1.** Arithmetic Arranger**
 *As found on freecodeacademy.org*
-The program arranges additions and subtractions, it also calculates them .
+The program arranges additions and subtractions, and calculates them when the argument is set to true.

 2.** Time Calculator**
 3.